BioMedical SIG #10

 Book Your Place

-This is the second webinar in the BioMedical SIG webinar series, “From Research to Development – Paths to Cross the Valley of Death in Life Sciences”, which highlights initiatives and approaches helping life science innovations move from the laboratory into development and, ultimately, to patients.
+This is the second webinar in the BioMedical SIG webinar series, “From Research to Development – Paths to Cross the Valley of Death in Life Sciences”, which showcases initiatives available to European KTOs to maturate technologies with potential in TRL and CRL, without the creation of a spin-off.

 This webinar is organised by the BioMedical SIG and supported by UCB.
 Join the BioMedical SIG to stay informed.